 Use S. R. Crown Hall on first reference to avoid confusion.
 Note the space between S. and R., which appears as such because S. R. is an abbreviation of beginning and middle names.
 Crown Hall is acceptable for subsequent references.
 It was designated a National Historic Landmark (note capitalization) in 2001.

 There are no spaces around dashes: Illinois Institute of Technology—a university with a national reputation.
 Typists often use two hyphens to represent a dash, but this should be avoided especially in the age of computers.
 Note the difference between an en dash and an em dash.
-En dashes are used in place of the word “through” or “to” to illustrate passage of time or absence within a sequence of numbers, e.g., 1942–43, 1–4 p.m.
+En dashes are used in place of the word “through” or “to” to illustrate passage of time or absence within a sequence of numbers, e.g., 1942–43, 1–4 p.m; however, in running copy, use "to" in place of en dash for span of years such as 2001 to 2005.
 Em dashes are used between words in place of commas and must be used in pairs for middle-position modifiers, e.g., Chemistry 101—a requirement for all students—is best taken during the first year.
 (Note: To insert an en or em dash in Word for PC, go to Insert-Symbol-Special Characters.
 For Mac, use command+num-hyphen to insert an en dash; use command+option+num-hyphen to insert an em dash.)

 Treat as a singular noun, e.g., the data indicates.
 The same rule applies to other words that refer to more than one person who act as a single group (e.g., rock band, movie cast, research team).